-Citizens have also banded together to invest in larger scale installations that would be too expensive for single individuals alone.
-For more than a decade, various forms of energy cooperatives (Energie-Genossenschaften) have been founded, allowing citizens to own solar parks and wind turbines.
-Most energy co-ops are formed on a local level, for example, villagers investing savings in a nearby wind farm.
+Citizens’ energy is often organised by specialised project developers.
+Many of these projects are formed on a local level, for example, local citizens investing their savings in a nearby wind farm.
 But some are also regional – or even interregional – operations.
-These citizen-owned cooperatives may also include companies or municipalities among their members, but they are separate from municipal utilities.
+These citizen-owned projects may also include companies or municipalities among their members, but they are separate from municipal utilities.

 Citizen’s shares of renewable energy capacity in Germany

 More than 90 percent of energy co-op members are private individuals.
 The rest are companies, municipalities or farmers.
-(See Figure 4).

-Financing and investment
+Financing and investment in energy cooperatives

 Energy co-ops enable people with a relatively small budget to participate in the energy transition.
-The average minimum investment is 738 euros, but almost three quarters of the cooperatives accept participation with an investment of less than 500 euros.
-In 2013, the average energy co-op member invested 3,298 euros.
+The average minimum investment is 595 euros, but it can be as low as 10 euros.
+In 2017, the average energy co-op member invested 3,729 euros.

 Publically owned banks